debops/debops/docs/getting-started.rst

 Example playbook
 ----------------

-Here's an example playbook that can be used to enable and manage the :program:`atd` service on a set of hosts:
+Here's an example playbook that can be used to put :file:`/etc` under version control using :program:`etckeeper` on a set of hosts:

 .. code:: YAML

    ---
    - name: Put /etc under version control using etckeeper
-     hosts: debops_all_hosts
+     hosts: 'debops_service_etckeeper'
      become: True

      roles: